brutella/hc/Readme.md

 ### NOTICE

-HomeKit is not ready for prime time yet.
-The library is still subject to change because I cannot guarantee that everything works with future iOS versions.
+The HomeControl API is still subject to change because HomeKit is not ready for prime time.

 ## Overview